OfficeDev/microsoft-teams-apps-company-communicator/README.md

 This is the log of changes implemented for Company Communicator.

+**v4.41**
+- Fix to ensure the azure functions are using the right version of MSBuild.
+Avoid errors when compiling the code during sync process due to updates made to the AdaptiveCard library.

 **v4.40**
 - Implemented the App Service config variable DisableReadTracking to disable message read tracking.
 That is because we have some customers that installed CC in a S1/Small instance and that config doesn't support the additional load imposed by the read tracking mechanism.
 - The read tracking code is now inside a try/catch to reduce the risk of crashing the App Service in resource depletion situations caused by running CC in S1/small App Service plans.